Sex & Gender-Based Analysis Plus

 Far too often, older women are underrepresented in health research.
 Women’s Age Lab has released the What Gets Counted Counts Module Handbook led by Robin Mason, PhD and Joyce Li, MSc. with the help of a group of patient partners to address this issue.
 Similar to the online module, this downloadable and printable version explores why we need to pay attention to sex and age disaggregated data in health research.
 By developing this version of the module, we further support our mission of advancing health and socioeconomic equities by making crucial information available to a wider community.

-Thank you to the Ontario SPOR Support Unit for their support of this work.
+Thank you to the Ontario SPOR Support Unit and Diabetes Action Canada for their support of this work.

 SBGA+: A Strategy to Advance Equity, Diversity and Inclusion in Health Research